Davy Jones (musician): Early days (1961–1965)

-Jones' television acting debut was on the British television soap opera Coronation Street, in which he appeared as Colin Lomax, grandson of the regular character Ena Sharples, for one episode on 6 March 1961.
+Jones' television acting debut was in the British television soap opera Coronation Street, in which he appeared as Colin Lomax, grandson of the regular character Ena Sharples, for one episode on 6 March 1961.
 He also appeared in the BBC police series Z-Cars.
-Following the death of his mother, Jones rejected acting in favour of a career as a jockey, commencing an apprenticeship with Newmarket trainer Basil Foster.
-He dropped out of secondary school to begin his career in that field.
-This career was short-lived, however.
+Following the death of his mother, Jones rejected acting in favour of becoming a jockey, commencing an apprenticeship with Newmarket trainer Basil Foster.
+He dropped out of secondary school to begin working in that field, but this career was short-lived.
 Even though Foster believed Jones would be successful as a jockey, he encouraged his young protégé to take a role as the Artful Dodger in a production of Oliver! in London's West End.
-Foster was approached by a friend who worked in a theatre in the West End of London during casting for the musical Oliver!
-Foster replied, "I've got the kid."
-Jones' portrayal of the Artful Dodger brought him great acclaim.
-He played the role in London and then on Broadway and was nominated for a Tony Award.
+When approached by a friend who worked in a West End theatre during the show's casting, Foster replied, "I've got the kid."
+Jones' portrayal brought him great acclaim.
+He played the role in London and then on Broadway, and was nominated for a Tony Award.

 On 9 February 1964, Jones appeared on The Ed Sullivan Show with Georgia Brown, who was playing Nancy in the Broadway production of Oliver!.
-This was the same episode of the show in which the Beatles made their first appearance on U.S. television.
-Jones said of that night, "I watched the Beatles from the side of the stage, I saw the girls going crazy, and I said to myself, this is it, I want a piece of that."
+It was the episode of the show in which the Beatles made their first appearance on American television.
+That night, Jones said, "I watched the Beatles from the side of the stage, I saw the girls going crazy, and I said to myself, this is it, I want a piece of that."
+Jones also appeared with Georgia Brown on the Merv Griffin Show around the same time.

-Following his Ed Sullivan appearance, Jones signed a contract with Ward Sylvester of Screen Gems (then the television division of Columbia Pictures).
-A pair of U.S. television appearances followed, as Jones received screen time in episodes of Ben Casey and The Farmer's Daughter.
+Following his Ed Sullivan appearance, Jones signed a contract with Ward Sylvester of Screen Gems (at that time the television division of Columbia Pictures).
+A pair of American television appearances followed, as Jones received screen time in episodes of Ben Casey and The Farmer's Daughter.

 Jones debuted on the Billboard Hot 100 in the week of 14 August 1965, with the single "What Are We Going To Do?", which peaked at number 93.
 The 19-year-old singer was signed to Colpix Records, a label owned by Columbia.
-His debut album, David Jones, on the same label, followed soon after (CP493).
+His debut album, David Jones, on the same label, followed soon afterward (CP493).